 Restaurants & Entertainment

-Party Tutor – My daughter uses this one often.
-It allows students to explore local specials and deals for nearby restaurants, apartments, bars and local businesses.
+Zupp (formerly Party Tutor) – My daughter uses this one often.
+It allows students to explore local specials and deals for nearby restaurants, apartments, bars, and local businesses.

 Pocket Points – I love this one.
 It literally incentivizes students to keep their phones out of sight during class.
 They just open the app, lock their phone and earn points for the time it is off.
 Later they can trade the points for discounts at certain restaurants (ie: Muscle Maker Grill, Pita Pit, Dominoes) and local and online businesses (FSU Bookstore, Sperry).
 There is even Double Point Tuesday (which is great since my daughter has three classes on Tuesdays.)

 Insomnia Cookies – As though being able to order and have cookies delivered until 3 am is not enough; they can also earn loyalty points when they order through the app. (even if they plan to pick the cookies up).
 The only glitch is that occasionally they may be short drivers for delivery.
 Check first if delivery is what you had in mind.